 Industrial Computers For The Manufacturing Industry

 In many instances, machine operators, inspectors and production personnel are asked to input data throughout a shift, and often times over three shifts, seven days a week.
 Glacier works closely with customers to review what is required across many factors, some of which include: degree of ruggedness, size of display, computing power, storage capacity, network requirements, and I/O needs.
-Another important discussion includes deciding whether the device is best fixed-mounted of if there may be a need for portability.
+Another important discussion includes deciding whether industrial computers for manufacturing are best fixed-mounted of if there may be a need for portability.

-A fixed device can include a display of 15”, 22” or sometimes larger.
+Fixed industrial computers for manufacturing can include displays of 15”, 22” or sometimes larger.
 Mounted to a wall or at a desk, information can be input and retrieved via keyboard, scanner, and / or touchscreen interface.
 A hard-wired Ethernet network connection or 802.11ac wireless connection keeps the operator tied to the rest of the organization.
-Requests for more material, production quantity updates, and general data input are all within easy reach with a computer designed for a manufacturing environment.
+Requests for more material, production quantity updates, and general data input are all within easy reach with industrial computers for a manufacturing environment.

-In cases were portable data collection is the optimal shop floor implementation, rugged laptops, convertibles and tablet computers are ideal.
-Rugged laptop options can include display and touchscreen sizes up to 15”.
-With a sealed keyboard, carry handle, rugged enclosure, and solid state drive, a rugged laptop gives users a notebook experience they are commonly familiar with but in a form factor ready to withstand dust, dirt, water, drops and the challenges of direct sunlight readability.
+In cases were portable data collection is the optimal shop floor implementation, rugged laptops, convertibles and touch-screen tablet computers are ideal.
+Rugged industrial computers for manufacturing can include display and touchscreen sizes up to 15”.
+With a sealed keyboard, carry handle, rugged enclosure, and solid-state drive, an industrial laptop computer gives users a notebook experiences they are commonly familiar with but in a form factor ready to withstand dust, dirt, water, drops and the challenges of direct sunlight readability.

 Both rugged laptops and rugged tablets are also available in ANSI Class 1 Div.
 2 and ATEX configurations suitable for chemical, paint, and any other hazardous plant environment.